 UpRaise, an OKR app is an add-on for JIRA, a project management tool.
-One of the frequent questions that we hear from our evaluators is – how objective-key result relationship is different from project-task, epic-story (or whatever combinations you can think of) relationship.
-In this article, we address this potential source of confusion and how OKR methodology can be integrated with project management.
+One of the frequent questions that we hear from our evaluators is – how the objective and key result relationship is different from project-task, epic-story (or whatever combinations you can think of) relationship.
+In this article, we address this potential source of confusion and how it can be integrated with project management OKRs.

 Objectives & Key Results

-OKR methodology (Objectives and Key Results) is a popular system for setting goals.
-The framework operates on a simple principle.
-Each Objective requires about 3-5 Key Results, which need to be measurable.
+OKR (Objectives and Key Results) is a popular system for setting goals, and the OKR framework operates on a simple principle.
+Each Objective requires about 3-5 Key Results, which need to be measurable at the same time.
 Measurability is one of the most important factors when it comes to Key Results, and they help project managers focus on the next step.

-Objective: Create a blockbuster goal setting and feedback software
+Objective: Create a blockbuster goal setting framework and feedback software

-- 10% of companies using JIRA use UpRaise before end of this year
+- 10% of companies using JIRA use UpRaise before the end of this year

-- Rated amongst top 5 most useful software on the Atlassian marketplace
+- Rated amongst the top 5 most useful software on the Atlassian marketplace

 - 7500 active installations by Q4 FY 2017-18

-Project management is the art of managing project and its deliverables with a view to produce finished products or service.
-There are many methodologies in which a project can be carried out & these approaches may vary depending on the industry vertical.
+Project management is the art of managing projects and deliverables with a view to produce finished products or services.
+There are many methodologies in which projects can be carried out & these approaches may vary depending on the industry vertical.
 Scrum, Kanban, Waterfall are some of the examples that can be used to set and measure project milestones.

-Project management includes everything from identifying requirements, setting clear and precise targets, balancing the competing demands from the different stakeholders as well as ensuring that a commonality of purpose is achieved.
-It can be very difficult for organisations to successfully execute the projects within the constraints of time, scope and quality and deliver the required result without relying on a scientific approach.
-In other words, there has to be a framework and a defined way of doing things to ensure that there is a structure to the art of setting the objectives and corresponding key results.
+Project management work includes everything from identifying requirements, setting clear and precise targets, balancing the competing demands from the different stakeholders as well as ensuring that commonality of purpose is achieved.
+It can be very difficult for project managers across organizations to successfully execute them within the constraints of time, scope, and quality and deliver the required result without relying on a scientific approach.
+In other words, there has to be an OKR framework and a defined way of doing things to ensure that there is a structure to the art of setting the objectives and corresponding key results.